sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 }
 ```

-- Install more coc extentions as you need and learn the usage: [Neoclide Repositories](https://github.com/neoclide/)
+- Install more coc extensions as you need and learn the usage: [Neoclide Repositories](https://github.com/neoclide/)

 ```bash
 let g:coc_global_extensions = [